Fascinating Rhythm.

 to set myself up for dinner (with leftovers) and breakfast for several days.
 I returned to the flat, sat down at the computer, and scribbled a plan for the day on a scrap of paper that I slid into a pocket.

-By the time I’d finished my shopping, planning, and web surfing it was late enough in the morning that a walk to Cais do Sodre and the Mercado da Rebeira (aka Time Out Market) (about 1.5km) seemed to be the logical next step.
+By the time I’d finished my shopping, planning, and web surfing it was late enough in the morning that a walk to Cais do Sodre and the Mercado da Rebeira (aka Time Out Market) (about 1,500 meters) seemed to be the logical next step.
 The market has two distinct sections.
 The actual market

 Based on the combination of the crowd and the prices, I decided to pass on having an early lunch there but did stop at a branch of Manteigaria – famous for their Pasteis de Nata – for two of the sweet treats and to try a cup of Portugal’s equivalent to espresso that’s called bica in Lisboa but might also be simply café in the rest of the country.
 Ever the tea drinker, I’m unlikely to ever develop a taste for, let alone match, the Portuguese passion for bica.

-A story of coffee, bica, and acronyms
+A story of coffee, bica, and acronyms.

 In the post called Me and my Chiado, I briefly mentioned the famous café A Brasileira that Adriano Telles opened on 19 November 1905.
 It was Lisbon’s first coffeehouse and Telles’ second having opened one with the same name in Porto in 1903.